 2. Simplicity of Use

-Wix vs WordPress are preferred by most beginners because they don’t want to employ a website designer.
+Wix vs WordPress is preferred by most beginners because they don’t want to employ a website designer.
 Without learning to code, both Wix and WordPress allow you to create websites.

 Editor for Wix